-- 2) For activities that result from the activities of Commissions or Working Groups, the appropriate Chairperson is responsible for: - a) Completing the ICA Publications Proposal Form (available from the Publication Committee and from the ICA website [under 'Publications']) - b) Notifying the Publications Committee of the project, using the form mentioned. - c) Establishing a timeline for the project. - d) Negotiating a contract with the publisher to finalise publication details, including decisions on organization, design, layout, illustrations, deadlines and other logistics. - e) Selecting or soliciting authors to contribute to the volume. - f) Acquiring manuscripts in a timely manner. - g) Editing and delivering the work on schedule.
+- 2) For activities that result from the activities of Commissions or Working Groups, the appropriate Chairperson is responsible for: - a) Notifying the chair of the ICA Publications Committee of the project. - b) Contacting the Springer representative for ICA book publications and completing the Springer questionnaire.
+The current contact is Agata Oelschlaeger.
+Email: Agata.Oelschlaeger at springer.com - c) Establishing a timeline for the project. - d) Negotiating a contract with the publisher to finalize publication details, including decisions on organization, design, layout, illustrations, deadlines and other logistics. - e) Selecting or soliciting authors to contribute to the volume.

+- f) Acquiring manuscripts in a timely manner - g) Editing and delivering the work on schedule.

-- It is essential that both authors and editors check that intended texts are complete and accurate.
+It is essential that both authors and editors check that intended texts are complete and accurate.
 This is especially important when translations from or into another language are involved.
 It is the duty of the author or editor to make certain all copyright releases for the project are obtained and submitted to the publisher.
 For all ICA publications, definite deadlines will be necessary (as established with the publisher).
-These deadlines will be required to conform to the schedules of the ICA and the publisher - 3) The final production of the volume, including printing, binding, and distribution, will normally be organised by the publisher in association with the person signing the contract (henceforth called the "contractee"), and subject to the approval of the Publications Committee.
+These deadlines will be required to conform to the schedules of the ICA and the publisher

+- 3) The final production of the volume, including printing, binding, and distribution, will normally be organised by the publisher in association with the person signing the contract (henceforth called the "contractee"), and subject to the approval of the Publications Committee.
 It may be necessary for the contractee, in association with the Publications Committee, to work out funding mechanisms for the project. - 4) Members of the Publications Committee will be delegated as supervisors for particular projects.
 Notification of the names of these persons will be circulated, together with an Author's Contract, ICA Publications Proposal Form, and a copy of the Rules for Publication, to the Chairperson of the appropriate Commission or Working Group. - 5) The covers and title pages of all publications and co-edited works will include the name of the Association in both English and French, and also the ICA logo.